bkw777/LPT_Capture/README.md

 PCB: [OSHPark](https://oshpark.com/shared_projects/DqbtiuyI), [PCBWAY](https://www.pcbway.com/project/shareproject/LPT_Capture.html)
 BOM: [DigiKey](https://www.digikey.com/short/p8p4nv40)

+2025/11/30 The FT245RL chip used here is now EOL.
+Existing stock will be running out starting now.

+A standard 1.6mm thick pcb fits between the solder cups of the specific DB25M plug in the BOM.
+If you need to use some other part, you may want to use 1.2mm thick pcb for a better fit.

-The DigiKey cart includes a USB cable just for reference & completeness which you may want to remove.
+The DigiKey cart includes a USB cable that fits in the housing just for reference & completeness which you may want to remove.

 # Usage
 Plug the device directly into the parallel printer port on a vintage computer.